EasifyDev/easify-wc-plugin-v4.x/readme.txt

 == Screenshots ==

-1. Easify, help you run your business all from a single easy to use software package.
+1. Easify, the only software you need to run your small business, including stock control, billing, purchasing, accounting, reporting etc...
-2. Setup, the options needed to connect your Easify server to WooCommerce.
+2. Setup, simply enter your Easify WooCommerce Plugin subscription details and the Easify Plugin will connect to your Easify Server automatically.
-3. Orders, these settings are used when orders are automatically raised in Easify.
+3. Orders, here you can configure how WooCommerce orders are sent to your Easify Server.
 4. Customers, these settings are used when customers are automatically raised in Easify.
-5. Shipping, these settings will be used to link Easify products to WooCommerce shipping options.
+5. Coupons, the Easify WooCommerce Plugin supports WooCommerce coupons.
+6. Shipping, map various WooCommerce shipping options to your Easify Server.
-6. Payment, these settings will be used when payments are automatically raise in Easify.
+7. Payment, configure how WooCommerce payments are recorded in Easify.
-7. Logging, configure how you want Easify to report on its activities and possible errors.
+8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

+== Changelog ==
+= 4.0 =
+* Initial release for Easify V4.x.